Ashoka Kumar Thakur v. Union of India: Facts

-In April 2006, the government decided to reserve nearly 27% of seats for students from the OBC segment in institutes of higher learning in India.
+In April 2006, the United Progressive Alliance government, under Human Resource Development Minister, Arjun Singh decided to reserve nearly 27% of seats for students from the OBC segment in institutes of higher learning in India.
 This would have reduced the seats for a general, unreserved candidate to about 50% (after taking into account other reserved seats).
 The Indian parliament passed a bill to bring out an amendment in the constitution in this regard.
 Thakur challenged the validity of the amendments.

 The Supreme Court of India in response to the PIL refused to stay the constitutional amendment but issued notice to the government.
 The government which had faced strong anti reservation protests on its turn stated that the reservation policy would not be implemented until a bill (The Central Educational Institutions (Reservation in Admission) Bill, 2006) introduced in the parliament in August 2006 for this purpose becomes a law.
 The bill was later approved by the parliament.

 The Supreme Court, as an interim measure, stayed the operation of admission to medical and professional institutions for OBC's under the 27% quota category for the year 2007-2008 and directed that all cases (including this one) should be listed for the third week of August for final hearing and disposal on the issue.
 The Court held that the 1931 census could not be a determinative factor for identifying OBCs for the purpose of providing reservation.
 However, it clarified that the benefit of reservation for the Scheduled Castes and Scheduled Tribes could not be withheld and the Centre can go ahead with the identification process to determine the backward classes.

 On 10 April 2008, the Supreme Court of India upheld the Government's 27% OBC quotas in Government funded institutions.
 The Court categorically reiterated its prior stand that "Creamy Layer" should be excluded from the ambit of reservation policy and private institutions are also not to be included in.
 The verdict produced mixed reactions.
 Several criteria to identify creamy layer has been recommended, which are as follows: